outsinre/outsinre.github.com/_posts/2015-08-29-texlive-gentoo.md

     3. `linguas_zh` draws in *ctex* macro package which is based on *xeCJK* macro package.
     4. <s>`science` offers packages related to academic writing like *algorithms*, *hepthesis* etc</s>.
     5. <s>`extra` offers packages like *bibtex* etc</s>.

-    Actually, USE flags like *extra* usually draws in many packages many of which is not necessary.
+2. USE flags like *extra* usually draws in many packages many of which is not necessary.

     For instalce, I add *extra* to contain *texlive-bibtexextra*.
 However many other packages were installed as well, like *texlive-fontsextra*, *chktex* etc which might be never used.
 So another way, is to just emerge the specific package needed.
 Sometimes, to find out which package offers the wanted function, we need,

     + Look into the *.ebuild* file.
     + <s># `emerge -av dev-tex/texmfind`.
 Locate the ebuild providing a certain texmf file through regexp. `texmfind bbm.sty` will return *dev-texlive/texlive-fontsextra*</s>. *texmfind* is almost dead since 2010, which results in outdated information.